 Federal housing policy disproportionately favors homeownership.
 For example, only 1 out of 4 low-income households eligible for federal housing assistance actually receives it, while mortgage tax benefits are available to nearly every homeowner.
 These disparities in federal investment are at least in part the result of disparities in voter participation.
-In the 2020 general election, 71% of homeowners voted, compared with a turnout rate of 55% for renters.
-Similarly, 83% of individuals with incomes above \$100,000 turned out to vote, compared to 49% of those with incomes below \$20,000.
+In the 2022 midterm elections, 58% of homeowners voted, compared with a turnout rate of 37% for renters.
+The disparities between low-income people and high-income people are even greater.
+67% of citizens with household incomes over \$100,000 voted, compared to just 33% of citizens with household incomes less than \$20,000.
 Over the past several years, many states have introduced and passed legislation to suppress the votes of low-income people, people of color, students, senior citizens, and people with disabilities.
 These groups are disproportionately represented among renters.